feathersjs/docs/clients/readme.md

 - [jQuery](../guides/jquery.md)
 - [React](../guides/react.md)

-You may find more details on integrating the Feathers client with other front-end frameworks[in the guides section](../guides/readme.md).
-We are adding new ones all the time!
+We are adding new [guides](../guides/readme.md) for new frameworks all the time!
 If you are having any trouble with your framework of choice, [create an issue](https://github.com/feathersjs/feathers/issues/new) and we'll try our best to help out.

 ### Caveats